wangyu-/udp2raw/README.md

 encrypt your traffic with aes128cbc,protects data integrity by md5 or crc32,protect replay attack with an anti-replay window smiliar to ipsec/openvpn.
 ### Simulated TCP Handshake
 simulated 3-way handshake,simluated seq ack_seq.
 Simluated tcp options:MSS,sackOk,TS,TS_ack,wscale.
 Provides real-time delivery ,no tcp over tcp problem when using openvpn.
-### Connnection Recover
+### Connnection Failure Dectection & Recover
-After connection timeouts,the client will re-connect.if re-connection is successful,the previous connection will be recovered,and all existed udp conversations will stay vaild.
+Conection failure detection by hearbeat.
+After hearbeat timeouts,client will auto change port and re-connect.if re-connection is successful,the previous connection will be recovered,and all existed udp conversations will stay vaild.
 ### Other Features
 Multiplexing ,one client supports multi udp connections,all of those traffic will share one raw connection